Seven Wonders of the World: The Colossus of Rhodes Lesson Plan

 • Where is Rhodes located?

-3. Show students where Rhodes is located on the map.
+2. Show students where Rhodes is located on the map.
 Explain that Rhodes is an island off of Greece.
-A free map of Rhodes can be found here.
+Click here for a map of Rhodes.
 With this map make copies for the students and have them mark down where the Colossus was located and if they notice anything about the map.
 (Lindos)

-5. Extra Homework assignment: Students will create their own statue of Helios as an art homework assignment.
+4. Extra Homework assignment: Students will create their own statue of Helios as an art homework assignment.
 They can use whatever material they want such as paper mache, construction paper, jello, etc. Tell them to be creative and to use their imagination.
-Have students write a one page paper speaking about the different materials they used, why they used those materials and if it was difficult.
+Have students write a one-page paper speaking about the different materials they used, why they used those materials and if it was difficult.

 After this lesson students will not only know more about the history of The Colossus of Rhodes and the story behind this great wonder, but will also learn about timelines, sculptors, geography of Rhodes, and different materials to use in art projects.